-Should the foul occur inside the 13-metre line apart from Penalty Kicks, the referee shall award the free from the 13 metre line opposite to where the foul occurred.
+Should the foul occur inside the 13-metre line and outside the large rectangle, the referee shall award the free from the 13 metre line opposite to where the foul occurred.
 Disciplinary action, if warranted, may be applied to the offender, who, in any event should be advised by the referee at the next break in play, that a foul had been committed.
+Disciplinary action, if warranted, may be applied to the offender, who, in any event should be advised by the referee at the next break in play, that break in play, that a foul had been committed.

-- 430. Once the referee has blown for a free, the ball may be kicked, from the hand, or off the ground, from where indicated by the referee. - 431.
+- 429. Once the referee has blown for a free, the ball may be kicked, from the hand, or off the ground, from where indicated by the referee. - 430.
 The ball shall be stationary, before a free-kick, side-line kick and 45 metre kick is taken off the ground.
-Failure to do so, shall result in the kick being retaken. - 432.
+Failure to do so, shall result in the kick being retaken. - 431.
 In the interests of continuity of play, all free kicks except penalty kicks and free kicks on the 13 metre-line, may be taken immediately at the spot indicated by the referee.
-A referee may allow advantage of up to 4 metres for a quick free to be taken. - 433.
+A referee may allow advantage of up to 4 metres for a quick free to be taken. - 432.
 Where in the referees opinion, a free is being taken from the incorrect position, the free should be retaken from where indicated by the referee.
 Continued breach of this rule shall result in the free being disallowed, the ball thrown in between a player from each side.
-All other players shall be 13 metres from the throw in. - 434.
+All other players shall be 13 metres from the throw in. - 433.
 All players must be 13 metres from the ball when a free kick is being taken unless they are not interfering with play.

-- 435. Should an opposing player stand nearer than 13 metres from the ball when a free kick or sideline kick is being taken, or illegally charge a free kick or side-line kick, the opposing team shall be awarded a free kick, 13 metres nearer their opponents' goal. - 436.
-Should a player taking a quick free kick, deliberately play it against an opponent for the purpose of gaining advantage, without allowing her opponent adequate time to retreat 13 metres, the player shall lose her free kick and play is restarted by throwing in the ball between a player from each side. - 437.
-Should a defending player illegally charge a 13 metre free kick directly in front of the goal by the attacking team, the referee shall award a penalty. - 438.
-When a free kick has been awarded and the taker passes to a colleague, who is less than 13 metres from the ball, the referee shall award a free kick to the opposing team from where the recipient stood. - 439.
+- 434. Should an opposing player stand nearer than 13 metres from the ball when a free kick or sideline kick is being taken, or illegally charge a free kick or side-line kick, the opposing team shall be awarded a free kick, 13 metres nearer their opponents' goal. - 435.
+Should a player taking a quick free kick, deliberately play it against an opponent for the purpose of gaining advantage, without allowing her opponent adequate time to retreat 13 metres, the player shall lose her free kick and play is restarted by throwing in the ball between a player from each side. - 436.
+Should a defending player illegally charge a 13 metre free kick directly in front of the goal by the attacking team, the referee shall award a penalty. - 437.
+When a free kick has been awarded and the taker passes to a colleague, who is less than 13 metres from the ball, the referee shall award a free kick to the opposing team from where the recipient stood. - 438.
 The free taker may not play the ball again until another player has touched it.
 Should she do so, the referee shall award a free to the opposing team, from where the foul occurred.
-The only exception to this rule is where the ball rebounds off the crossbar or uprights, the free taker may play the ball again. - 440.
+The only exception to this rule is where the ball rebounds off the crossbar or uprights, the free taker may play the ball again. - 439.
 Where a foul is committed on a player after she plays the ball, the referee should: - (a) Award a free from where the ball lands - (b) Allow a score, should she have scored - (c) Award a free on the 13 metre line, opposite to where the ball landed on or inside the 13 metre line, or over the end-line - (d) Award a free on the side-line at the point where the ball crossed the side-line